opencdms-dev/pyopencdms-old/README.md

 ## Depreciated

-This repository contains an early version of `pyopencdms` that was created before the WMO Climate Data Model Standard existed.
+This repository contains an early version of `pyopencdms` that was created before the WMO Climate Data Model Standard existed (`pyopencdms-old`).

 This package has now been replaced by https://github.com/opencdms/pyopencdms/